 If you received a citation, your court date and time are listed in the top left corner.
 The is referred to as your Initial Appearance court date.
-Click here to view an example.
 In most cases, this is not a mandatory court date.
 If you need assistance, please contact the court at 608-824-7370.

 What will happen if I appear in court on the date listed on my citation?

 - Plea of Not Guilty - If you plead not guilty, you are disagreeing that you committed the offense.
-At your Initial Appearance, your case will be scheduled for a Pre-trial Conference with the City's prosecuting attorney.
-The city prosecutor is available on court nights, so you will have an opportunity to discuss your case that evening.
+At your Initial Appearance, your case will be scheduled for a Pre-trial Conference with the city prosecuting attorney.
 If you and the city prosecutor are unable to resolve the case, then your case will be scheduled for trial.
-When you arrive, proceed to the court window to complete a Not Guilty Plea form.

 "Must I appear in court on the date set forth on my citation?"

 You do not have to appear in court on the date set forth on your citation if you:

 - Enter a plea prior to your court date.
 Your plea must be in writing and received prior to your scheduled initial appearance.
 You must include the following information with your written plea: your name, current mailing address, current telephone number, citation number, and declaration of your plea.
 If you plea guilty or no contest, the citation and any information you provide will be reviewed by the judge, and a judgement will be entered as if you appeared in-person.
 For not guilty pleas, you may use this form, and your case will be scheduled for a Pre-trial Conference with the City's prosecuting attorney.
 See Pre-Trial Conferences for more information.